Resume Summary Examples: Craft a Powerful First Impression

 Writing a powerful resume summary is essential to your job search success.
 It’s your chance to pitch yourself professionally to the recruiter.
 There’s just one small catch: you only have a few lines to play with.
 Put simply, you need to choose your words with the utmost care.

+Much like an elevator pitch, this is a quick introduction to you as a professional.
+It gives the hiring manager a teaser of what they can expect and why they should care about your resume.
 Your resume summary should highlight what makes you a unique candidate.
-Rather than simply regurgitating information from the rest of your resume, it should bring something new to the table.
+Rather than simply regurgitating information from the rest of your document, it should bring something new to the table.
 For that reason, you must craft a powerful and impressive statement.

 What should a resume summary include?